-This can be a cheaper option for companies with human resources and expertise they want to apply to server management, because the hosting company will only be responsible with ensuring that the infrastructure runs smoothly from a hardware perspective.
+This can be a cheaper option for companies with the human resources and expertise they want to apply to server management because the hosting company will only be responsible for ensuring that the infrastructure runs smoothly from a hardware perspective.

 What are Managed Dedicated Servers?

 Unlike unmanaged dedicated servers and just as the name suggests, managed dedicated servers fall under the full responsibility of the hosting company that hires engineers to monitor, configure, and handle the servers.

 Businesses that choose managed dedicated servers do not want to bother with daily server administration because they find it too demanding and time consuming for their available resources.

 Companies that choose managed hosting usually do not have to deal with any hardware, performance, monitoring, or security headaches.”

 Web hosting companies also deliver locked-down security through their managed dedicated server plans by regularly updating and monitoring malware detection, DDoS protection, and taking care of automated data backups, and operating system hardening.